-The tenant must sign consent forms, and management must obtain third-part Verification of the following items and document them in the tenant file (or document why third-party verification was unavailable
+The tenant must sign consent forms, and the Property Manager must obtain third-part Verification of the following items and document them in the tenant file (or document why third-party verification was unavailable).
+(See HUD Handbook 4350.3 REV-1, Change 3, Chapter 5, Section 3, for more information about verification of income.)